wismna/ModernKeePass/README.md

 - Entry custom fields
 - Entry attachments
 - Multi entry selection (for delete, or move)
-- Move entries from a group to another
+- Import existing data from CSV, JSON, or XML
 - Open database from URL (and maybe some clouds?)

 # Credits